 06 of 06

-This healthier spin on my grandmother's traditional Jewish Apple Cake features whole grain flour and less fat and sugar than the original recipe.
-Amazingly, my family now prefers it to the beloved original.
+This healthier spin on a traditional Jewish Apple Cake features whole grain flour and less fat and sugar than the original recipe.